 Emerging technologies, new regulations and a variety of other factors all contribute to the ever-evolving medical technology regulatory landscape.

 Below are just a few of the Regulatory sessions that were offered at The MedTech Conference in 2019.
-Call for Sessions opens November 2019.
-Stay tuned to our website for more details.
+The 2020 conference program will be available June 2020.

 CDRH Town Hall

 This session offered an exclusive peek into FDA’s Center for Devices and Radiological Health (CDRH).
 This was a rare opportunity to interact directly with Dr. Jeffrey Shuren and other senior office leaders from CDRH.
 After Dr. Shuren provided an update on CDRH priorities, panelists answered specific questions from the audience.

 The 510(k) process has continuously evolved since 1976.
 FDA has introduced several changes including RTA, QUIK review and the Safety and Performance Pathway.
 What is on the horizon?

 - The new Third Party Review program?

 - Redefining the data that must be submitted in a 510(k)?